ceri-num/uv-cdaw/FrontEnd/TP/setup.md

 ```
 Then connect to `http://localhost:8080`: you should see Vue.js saying that everything works fine!

-Now, we will create a new directory used to store the model of your application (remember, Vue.js is mostly view/controller based in a MVC approach).
+Now, we will create a new directory used to store the model of your application (remember, Vue.js is mostly view/controller based in a MVC/MMV approach).
 Go into the src directory, then create a new `model` directory, and an readme:

 ```bash
 projet-cdaw/FrontEnd> cd src